Discover the requirements, documents, procedures, rights, and duties of the D7 Visa for individuals with passive income.

 Type of VisaSchengen VisaTemporary Stay VisaTemporary Residence Visa (or National Visa)

-AuthorizationEntry in Portugal and countries that comprises the Schengen zoneStay in Portugal for up to 1 yearStay in Portugal for more than 1 year
+AuthorizationEntry into Portugal and countries that comprise the Schengen zoneStay in Portugal for up to 1 yearStay in Portugal for more than 1 year

 Approval TypeVisa stamped in the passportVisa stamped in the passportVisa stamped in the passport that needs to be converted into a Residence Permit